 Today Rodney still follows his heart.
 It is something that spills over into all areas of his life.
 He acknowledges his parents did the best they could with what they had.
 What they weren’t capable of giving him Rodney made sure he gave to his daughters.
 He owns that he’s done right by them, “I’m a good dad, that’s for sure.”

 As far as Rodney can tell they are all following their dreams.
 “Of course they are.
 I raised them that way.
 My girls grew up with the example of following your heart or muse right in front of them, sometimes frustratingly so.
 Sometimes it was hard for them to get my attention because my head was elsewhere.
 But they understood although my head may have been elsewhere, my heart never was.”

 “I’ll bet that when you’re dying, you’re not going to think about the money you made.
 You’re going to think about your art.” – Guy Clark

-On the cusp of his 70th decade Rodney has an unwavering faith that he’s doing exactly what he was put on Earth to do.
+Moving through his 70th decade Rodney has an unwavering faith that he’s doing exactly what he was put on Earth to do.
 He is a man whose talents are fully realized.
 That is no accident.
 The resolve to be true to himself has brought him to that place.”I don’t think I can create anything of lasting value unless it comes from the heart.
 I’ve had this knowing all along.
-Even when I lost a handle on how to do it..”
+Even when I lost a handle on how to do it.”